onnx/keras-onnx/README.md

 The keras2onnx model converter enables users to convert Keras models into the [ONNX](https://onnx.ai) model format.
 Initially, the Keras converter was developed in the project [onnxmltools](https://github.com/onnx/onnxmltools). keras2onnx converter development was moved into an [independent repository](https://github.com/onnx/keras-onnx) to support more kinds of Keras models and reduce the complexity of mixing multiple converters.

-Most of the common Keras layers have been supported for conversion using keras2onnx.
+Most of the common Keras layers have been supported for conversion.
 Please refer to the [Keras documentation](https://keras.io/layers/about-keras-layers/) or [tf.keras docs](https://www.tensorflow.org/api_docs/python/tf/keras/layers) for details on Keras layers.

 Windows Machine Learning (WinML) users can use [WinMLTools](https://docs.microsoft.com/en-us/windows/ai/windows-ml/convert-model-winmltools) which wrap its call on keras2onnx to convert the Keras models.
 If you want to use the keras2onnx converter, please refer to the [WinML Release Notes](https://docs.microsoft.com/en-us/windows/ai/windows-ml/release-notes) to identify the corresponding ONNX opset number for your WinML version.